About

 A proud graduate of Boston College with a degree in Political Science, Ann and her husband raised their family in the Detroit area.
 She is a huge sports fan – cheering her own children through years of youth sports -- and is a longtime, ever-hopeful Detroit Lions season ticket holder.

-President, Shriver Media; Founder, Unruly Women Media
+President, Shriver Media

 With a dynamic career spanning over three decades in the media industry, Jaclyn Levin has established herself as a formidable leader and innovator in television and digital media.
 Currently serving as the President of Shriver Media since January 2021, she has been instrumental in shaping the strategic vision of this multi-platform, award winning company.
 Her role involves amplifying and monetizing various assets, including newsletters, websites, digital platforms, documentaries, films, books, podcasts, virtual summits and series, sponsorships, and a paid membership community.